jue89/node-systemd-journald/README.md

 ## Why?

 This module has been written after some unsuccessful attempts to get the module [journald](https://www.npmjs.com/package/journald) version 0.0.5 working under NodeJS 4.x / 5.x.
 Due to massive API changes of the v8 engine this module is fully broken from the point of view of recent NodeJS releases.
 So I rewrote it - this time with a little help of *Native Abstractions for Node.js* (nan).
-The guys from nan promised to ensure compatibility even on future API changes of v8.
+The nice guys from nan promised to ensure compatibility even on future API changes of v8.
+We will see ;)